osehmathias/finetune-llama-lora-cypher/generate_synthetic_data/README.md

 For each question / query pair, create 10 different questions that should end up at the same cypher query and add them to a CSV.

-Once this has run, your model is ready to find tune.
+Once this has run, your model is ready to fine tune.